-Checkpoint 3: Making Profile for Admission Process
+Checkpoint_3: Making Profile for Admission process:

-This is again one of the most tiring some job, since you have to schedule time with ex-employers to get a purpose and goal oriented Letter of Recommendations (LORs).
+This is again one of the most tiring some job, since you have to schedule time with ex-employers to get a purposive and goal oriented Letter of Recommendations (LORs).
 Simultaneously, you need to approach your educational institutions heads, urging the same.
 A strong statement of purpose (SOPs) and a flawless short and precise resume needed.

-Checkpoint 4: Arrangements for Funding and Visa Approval
+Checkpoint_4: Arrangements for funding and Visa approval:

 Once you qualified the hurdle of interview and group discussion, all your remaining struggle is to get funds from the financial institutions.
 Then the next big battle is to apply for the visa for a specific country and gain it.